Emily Huang has been practicing architecture since 1991.

 Matthew C. Kelly, AIA is guided by a "keep it simple" design philosophy that neatly aligns with Huang Iboshi Architecture's modern aesthetic.

 He joined the team as a designer in 2010.
-Today, as studio leader, Matthew's scope reaches beyond design and project management.
+Today, as Senior Associate and studio manager, Matthew's scope reaches beyond design and project management.
 He embraces an approach of finding team-based, creative solutions to the various unique design challenges in each project.

 Matthew is a licensed architect in California and a LEED Accredited Professional.
 He received a Master of Architecture from the University of Pennsylvania and a Bachelor of Arts from Lehigh University, where he participated in two programs abroad, studying architecture in Italy and Spain.